-Pongo believes there is power in creative expression, and articulating one’s pain to an empathetic audience.
+Pongo believes there is power in creative expression and articulating one’s pain to an empathetic audience.
 Through this special monthly column in partnership with the South Seattle Emerald, Pongo invites readers to bear witness to the pain, resilience, and creative capacity of youth whose voices and perspectives are too often relegated to the periphery.
-To partner with Pongo in inspiring healing and relief in youth coping with mental and emotional turmoil, join their GiveBig campaign today.
+To partner with Pongo in inspiring healing and relief in youth coping with mental and emotional turmoil, join Pongo’s certification pilot program this spring!

 SOMETIMES I FEEL LIKE

 Because I want the pain to go away

 Sometimes I feel like using drugs

 Because it numbs me

 Sometimes I feel like sex is love

 But I can’t let those times take over me